Four 49ers finish in double figures as Long Beach State wins by 22.

 Long Beach State opens the 2013-14 season November 9 against Hawaii Pacific.

 Ennis becomes the 26th Long Beach State player chosen in a professional basketball draft.

 James Ennis and Peter Pappageorge were honored along with the 2012-13 basketball season at a banquet on Wednesday night.

 Follow Coach Monson and LBSU basketball on Twitter

-Dan Monson has rebuilt the Long Beach State basketball program in his six seasons with the 49ers.
+Dan Monson has rebuilt the Long Beach State basketball program in his seven seasons with The Beach.

-Monson has taken a program that won just six games in his first season at LBSU to three straight Big West Conference championships, two NIT appearances and an appearance in the 2012 NCAA Tournament in the last three seasons.
+Monson has taken a program that won just six games in his first season at LBSU to three Big West titles, six straight top three finishes, two NIT appearances and a trip to the 2012 NCAA Tournament.

 Anderson, Phelps, Robinson and Ware all rank among the all-time leaders in school history in at least two categories and all four have earned all-league honors at least twice.

 Three of the four own a school record.
 Ware is the school's all-time assist leader, Anderson has more steals than anybody in 49er history, and Robinson is not only the all-time leading rebounder at Long Beach State, but the leading rebounder in the history of the Big West Conference.